-In accordance with federal requirements, planning councils must reflect the demographics of the population of individuals with HIV disease in the area.
+In accordance with federal requirements, planning councils must reflect the demographics of the population of individuals living with HIV in the area.
 People infected and affected, including caregivers of minors with HIV/AIDS, are encouraged to apply for membership on the Metropolitan Jacksonville Area HIV Health Services Planning Council and attend Council and Committee meetings.

 The Ryan White CARE Act of 1990, as amended in 1996, 2000, 2006 and again in 2009 under the Ryan White HIV/AIDS Treatment Extension Act, requires planning councils to use an open nominating process when recruiting new members.
 The mayor of the City of Jacksonville appoints all members to the Planning Council.

 The Jacksonville Planning Council can have a minimum of 17 members, representing the following categories:

 - State Part 'B' Agency